-For these reasons, students are permitted no more than three unexcused forum or live chat absences.
-Beyond that, students may see a 5% deduction in their overall grade for each additional absence.
-Students should make every effort to inform the professor in advance whenever they will be absent due to illness, an emergency, or other extenuating circumstances.
+For these reasons, students should make every effort to inform the professor in advance whenever they will be absent due to illness, an emergency, or other extenuating circumstances.
 Doing so will drastically increase the likelihood of their being excused from class and able to make up missed assignments.